-Always meet, greet and correct at the door as pupils enter/ leave: brings positivity early, as well as the first chance to stamp out untidy uniform, chewing etc: "Excellent uniform"; Great to see you today"; "Good start"; "I'm looking forward to seeing you tomorrow." • Ignore bad behaviour and focus on good behaviour: "Thank you for being ready to listen"; "Thank you for looking this way"; "Thank you for your maturity" etc. Use non-confrontational techniques: "Is everything alright there?" for unfocussed pupils.
+Always meet, greet and correct at the door as pupils enter/ leave: brings positivity early, well as the first chance to stamp out untidy uniform, chewing etc: "Excellent uniform Great to see you today"; "Good start"; "I'm looking forward to seeing you tomorrow." • Ignore bad behaviour and focus on good behaviour: "Thank you for being ready to listen"; "Thank you for looking this way"; "Thank you for making a good choice" etc. • Use non-confrontational techniques: "Is everything alright there?" for unfocussed pupils.
 "How can I help you?" for pupils off task.
-Stand next to a disruptive pupil Make outre ordinary out of the ordinary, use a let of projector small events
+Stand next to a disruptive pupil

 - Make extra-ordinary out of the ordinary use a lot of praise for small events - Utilise and develop non-verbal skills e.g. to sort tie out, tuck shirt in, feet off chairs, looking this way etc. Thumbs up for good.
-This maintains a calm environment and doesn't disrupt the pace of lesson; boosts pupils' selfesteem; pupils can't answer back to a non-verbal cue! - Routine is crucial HAND IN THE AIR to get attention, with a thumb up from other hand to pupils that respond - Knowing their motives allows you to solve behaviour problems e.g. are they bored due to uninspired and disengaging lessons? - Connect with pupils make everything relevant by using football/ films/ music etc. to apply understanding in new contexts and so the pupils can easily relate - Have high expectations of all pupils e.g. "I expect all pupils in this room to - Use a good sense of humour Smile!
+This maintains a calm environment and doesn't disrupt the pace of lesson; boosts pupils' self esteem; pupils can't answer back to a non-verbal cue! - Routine is crucial HAND IN THE AIR to get attention, with a thumb up from other hand to pupils that respond - Knowing their motives allows you to solve behaviour problems e.g. are they bored due to uninspired and disengaging lessons? - Connect with pupils make everything relevant by using football/ films/ music etc. to apply understanding in new contexts and so the pupils can easily relate - Have high expectations of all pupils e.g. "I expect all pupils in this room to - Use a good sense of humour Smile!
 It's infectious and generates warmth and a positive learning environment. - Use seating plans break up cliques.
 Use rewards.